 Ingrid N. Floyd

-Ingrid Floyd, M.B.A., has been Executive Director of Iris House, a program in Harlem and since 2012 in Central New Jersey focused on the needs of women, families and the community infected and affected by HIV/AIDS.
+Ingrid Floyd, M.B.A., is Executive Director of Iris House, a program in Harlem and since 2012 in Central New Jersey focused on the needs of women, families and the community infected and affected by HIV/AIDS.
 As Executive Director she is responsible for administrative and fiscal oversight of the agency, its programs and its staff.
-Ms. Floyd has ensured the agency has been able to sustain funding levels and enhance funding through expansion to new foundations and private fundraising efforts.
-In 2010 alone, Ms. Floyd was able to secure $3.95M in federal funding for a 5 year period.
-She has successfully secured funds from private foundations and has implemented many special events for fundraising, both large and small.
-Since Ms. Floyd has joined Iris House she has improved the agency’s policies and procedures and introduced new programs to the agency such as National Virtual Support Groups, Social Media Prevention Outreach, HIV Testing and Counseling, Harm Reduction, substance abuse screenings and condom distribution initiatives along with programs to engage gay and heterosexual men.
-Ms. Floyd also oversaw the development and implementation of a social marketing campaign launched in Harlem and New Jersey in 2012 entitled ‘Love Your Life/Keep it 100’ and a campaign targeting women of color in 2017 entitled ‘Love Your Life/Ama tu Vida’.
+Ms. Floyd is an advocate and educator for women living with HIV, specifically women of color.
+Since joining Iris House she has introduced new programs to the agency such as National Virtual Support Groups, Social Media Prevention Outreach, HIV Testing and Counseling, Harm Reduction, substance abuse screenings and condom distribution initiatives along with programs to engage gay and heterosexual men.
+Ms. Floyd also oversaw the development and implementation of multiple social marketing campaigns launched in Harlem and New Jersey in 2012 entitled ‘Love Your Life/Keep it 100’ and a campaign targeting women of color in 2017 entitled ‘Love Your Life/Ama tu Vida’.
 In 2021 the agency launched ‘Simply Glow’d’ to target young people 13 – 24.
-Under Ms. Floyd’s direction the agency has improved its visibility in the community with the introduction of the Women as the Face of AIDS Summit, held for the past seven years to bring increased awareness to policymakers, funders and providers on the needs of women living with HIV/AIDS.
+Under Ms. Floyd’s direction the agency has improved its visibility in the community with the introduction of the Women as the Face of AIDS Summit, held for the past sixteen years to bring increased awareness to policymakers, funders and providers on the needs of women living with HIV/AIDS.
 Ms. Floyd served on the NY Governor’s Task Force to End HIV and on the NY End the Epidemic Women’s Advisory Group.

 Senior Director of Community Health Initiatives